-In accordance with the Inova Fairfax Medical Campus Emergency Operations Plan, Inova public safety and emergency management officials will the emergency coordinate notification, response and evacuation of the Inova Fairfax Medical Campus.
-These officials will be responsible for the safe evacuation of all persons associated with the UVA School of Medicine - Inova in the event of fire, bomb threat, power outage, other natural disasters, civil disturbances and active threats.
+In accordance with the Inova Fairfax Medical Campus Emergency Operations Plan, Inova public safety and emergency management officials will coordinate the emergency notification, response and evacuation of the Inova Fairfax Medical Campus.
+These officials will be responsible for the safe evacuation of all persons associated with the UVA - Inova Fairfax Campus in the event of fire, bomb threat, power outage, other natural disasters, civil disturbances and active threats.
 These officials will publicize the Inova Fairfax Medical Campus emergency response and evacuation procedures in conjunction with announcing the annual testing of these procedures.
 When appropriate, Fairfax County Police will be notified to assist in any crisis situation.
-Individuals who responsible for carrying are out these procedures locally include, but are not limited to the: Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, AVP Building and Support Services, Administrator on-call, Director, Media and Communications and VP, Human Resources (if staff related).
+Individuals who are responsible for carrying out these procedures locally include, but are not limited to the: Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, AVP Support Building and Services,

+Administrator on-call, Director, Media and Communications and VP, Human Resources (if staff related).